alexschneider/teascript/README.md

 ![](https://raw.githubusercontent.com/alexschneider/teascript/master/teascript_logo.jpg)

-teascript is a language that compiles into JavaScript.
+teascript is a gorgeous little language that compiles into JavaScript. teascript is expressive and powerful, allowing you to not only do exactly what you want, but do so in a clear and concise manner.

 ### Features

 #### Comments

-Like most programming languages, teascript has **comments**.
 Single line comments are created with an octothorpe/hashtag/tic-tac-toe arena (#).
 Multiline comments begin and end with double octothorpes.

 ```